 Celia Thaxter's Garden Tours

-Celia Thaxter's Garden Tour participants (34 per tour) will be transported to and from beautiful Appledore Island aboard the R/V Gulf Challenger.
-Passengers should plan to meet the vessel at UNH's Judd Gregg Marine Research Complex adjacent to the US Coast Guard Station on New Castle Island.
-As a part of this unique tour package, you will enjoy a fully-catered luncheon courtesy of Shoals Marine Laboratory in our beautiful Kiggins Commons Dining Room offering expansive water views and an open deck – should you wish to dine en plein air!
+Celia Thaxter's Garden Tour participants (33 per tour) will be transported to and from Appledore Island aboard the Research Vessel Gulf Challenger.
+Passengers should plan to meet the vessel at UNH's Judd Gregg Marine Research Complex adjacent to the U.S. Coast Guard Station in New Castle, NH.
+As a part of this unique tour, you will enjoy a fully-catered lunch in Shoals Marine Laboratory's dining facilities at Kiggins Commons, offering expansive water views and an open deck should you wish to dine en plein air!

-- Plan to arrive at the UNH Pier by 8:30am for check-in and orientation.
+- Plan to arrive at the UNH Pier between 8:00-8:30am for check-in and orientation.

-- The trip will depart for Appledore Island at 9:00am.
+- The trip will depart for Appledore Island promptly at 9:00am.

-- Cruises return to the pier in New Castle by 3:30pm.
+- Trip participants return to the pier in New Castle by 3:30pm.

-- Cruises depart from the new UNH Pier facility (Judd Gregg Marine Research Complex), which is next to the U.S. Coast Guard Station at Fort Point in New Castle, NH.
+- Cruises depart from UNH's Judd Gregg Marine Research Complex, which is next to the U.S. Coast Guard Station at Fort Point in New Castle, NH.

 - Follow this link for directions to the dock in New Castle, NH where you will be boarding UNH's R/V Gulf Challenger.

-Parking at the dock is limited!
+Parking at the dock is free but limited!
 If you are traveling in a group, please make every effort to carpool.

 - Follow this link to download our waiver form.

-- Bring the form with you on the day of your tour.
+- Bring the signed forms with you to the vessel on the day of your tour.